 Child and Adult Care Food Program (CACFP)

-CACFP Sponsorship is available to Family Child Care Homes, Child Care Centers, and Adult Care Centers to receive reimbursement for the meals that they serve to the children and adults in their care.
+CACFP Sponsorship is available to Family Child Care Homes, Child Care Centers, AT RISK Programs, Homeless Shelters and Adult Care Centers, to receive reimbursement for the meals that they serve to the children and adults in their care.
 Southern New Hampshire Services is a sponsor of the program for the State of New Hampshire.

 The following information provides details about the services provided to Child Care Centers and Family Care Homes.
-If you are interested in information about the Adult Care Program, please contact the CACFP Coordinator (contact info below).
+If you are interested in information about the Child and Adult Care Food Program, please contact the CACFP Coordinator (contact info below).

 How does CACFP work?

 - We will use existing financial documentation to determine your eligibility for either Tier I or Tier II status for Family Day Care Homes.
 For Child Care Center, we will use Family Income.

 - You will use the educational resources provided to prepare and serve USDA approved meals to the children in your care.